watermarkhu/watermarkhu.github.io/pages/cv.markdown

 `2017-2018`
 **Master Applied Physics**, _Delft University of Technology_
-Electives on fluid dynamics, imaging physics and quantum mechanics.
-Master thesis on quantum computation at [QuTech](https://www.qutech.nl); new solutions to quantum error correction on surface codes via a self-developed quantum simulator in Python.
+Electives on fluid dynamics, imaging physics, and quantum mechanics.
+Master thesis on quantum error correction at [QuTech](https://www.qutech.nl); development and benchmarking of a new decoder for the surface code via a self-produced quantum simulator in Python.

 `2013-2017`
 **Bachelor Applied Physics**, _Delft University of Technology_
-Bachelor thesis on imaging physics and biophysics; development and documentation of a custom package for DNA analysis in MATLAB.
+Bachelor thesis on imaging and biophysics; description and further development of a software package for analysis of protein movement during DNA replication in E. Coli with MATLAB.

 `2015-2016`
 **Medical Delta**, _Erasmus University Rotterdam, Leiden University_
-Minor program in healthcare and medicine, including courses on anatomy, biophysical processes, and imaging techniques.
+Minor program in medicin.
+Includes courses on anatomy, biophysical processes, and radiology.

 `2007-2013`
 **Gymnasium**, _Lorentz Casimir Lyceum_
-Curriculum track: science & engineering and science & health with additional German and French courses.
+Curriculum track: science & engineering and science & health with additional German, French and geology courses.

 ## AWARDS